Eurekha-K/Busness-Insights-360/README.md

 Finance View – This will show the profit and loss statements across different products, markets, customers

+Marketing View – Similar data as of Sales View but product based instead of customers.

+Supply Chain – Reliability and accuracy to better understand the supply chain performance.

+Executive View – Thi includes the integrated view of key insights for executives.

 # Input Data Set

  1.dim_customer